RodrigoPAml/SoftwareRasterizer/README.md

 # TODO

-- better clipping method (also increase massive peformance)
+- better clipping method (will increase peformance so much)
-- resolve some issues with distortion
+- resolve some issues with distortion and clipping artifacts